 The "System Administration" is the administration of The University of Texas System. - The University of Texas System.

-The University of Texas System (herein sometimes called the "System") is composed of the System Administration and those institutions assigned by the Constitution or by the Legislature to be governed by the Board of Regents of The University of Texas System. - Austin, to benefit from the proximity of state agencies and to take advantage of economies made possible by sharing use of personnel and facilities with The University of Texas at Austin.
+The University of Texas System (herein sometimes called the "System") is composed of the System Administration and those institutions assigned by the Constitution or by the Legislature to be governed by the Board of Regents of The University of Texas System. - Location.
+The System Administration shall be based at Austin, to benefit from the proximity of state agencies and to take advantage of economies made possible by sharing use of personnel and facilities with The University of Texas at Austin.
 System Administration officers shall travel to the other component institutions as their administrative responsibilities require.